5 Online Businesses You Can Start With No Money

 As you can see there is no risk on your part because you don't even purchase the product (at cost) until the actual sale is made!

 What are downsides to the drop shipping business model?
 You have to find a reputable drop shipper you can count on to deliver to your customers.
-If an order is late or doesn’t go out—or a product is poor quality—you get blamed.
+If an order is late or doesn’t go out—or a product is poor quality—you get blamed, as your company is the one representing the product and customer experience.

-Also, because this market is so competitive, the margins—that is, the difference between the wholesale price and how much you can sell a product for—are lower.
+Also, because this market is so competitive, the margins—that is, the difference between the wholesale price and how much you can sell a product for—are lower, so this will be a high-volume type business to generate a serious income.
 But still, it is a worthwhile low or no-cost startup option.

 2. Affiliate Marketing